September 2019 start: Friday 16 August 2019

-The LLM in Paris is an innovative Master of Laws programme, which is taught in English by Queen Mary academics with prestigious visiting lecturers.
+The LLM in Paris is an innovative suite of Master of Laws programmes, which are taught in English by Queen Mary academics with prominent visiting lecturers.

-Developed by the Centre for Commercial Law Studies (CCLS) this LLM will lead to a prestigious Queen Mary University of London qualification.
+Developed by the Centre for Commercial Law Studies (CCLS) an LLM undertaken in Paris will lead to a prestigious Queen Mary University of London qualification.

-This course will provide you with in-depth immersion in commercial law from both comparative and international perspectives, within a common law framework.
-It will enable you to enhance your understanding of your own legal system, by giving you the tools to explore current commercial law issues from an international and comparative perspective.
-Ultimately, the course aims to better prepare contemporary lawyers for an increasingly globalised world.
+Each LLM will provide you with in-depth immersion in commercial law from both comparative and international perspectives, within a common law framework.
+They will enable you to enhance your understanding of your own legal system, by giving you the tools to explore current commercial law issues from an international and comparative perspective.
+Ultimately, CCLS aims to better prepare contemporary lawyers for an increasingly globalised world.

-One of the distinctive features of the LLM in Paris programme is its flexible structure, designed to enable you to complete the programme without having to interrupt your professional career.
+One of the distinctive features of the LLM in Paris programme is its flexible structure, designed to facilitate your completing the programme without having to interrupt your professional career.
 The taught elements are delivered in intensive daytime or evening classes, with the option to spread your studies over one year (full-time) or two years (part-time).

-We appreciate that for many students, improving their command of legal English is a vital part of undertaking an LLM and we have therefore incorporated legal English support throughout the course.
+We appreciate that for many students, improving your command of legal English is a vital part of undertaking an LLM and we have therefore incorporated legal English support throughout the course.

 The LLM Paris is taught in the University of London Institute in Paris (ULIP), in premises shared with the British Council in the 7th arrondissement, a short walk from the Champs Elysées in Paris, France.

-We have arranged with the Paris Bar School to allow their students to validate the LLM as part of their training (PPI).
+Arrangements with the Paris Bar School enable élèves avocats to validate the LLM as part of their training (PPI).
 For further details, contact the Bar School.

 Why study on the LLM in Paris?